Cody Carroll: Baltimore Orioles

 In 2021, Carroll made 22 appearances for the Triple-A Norfolk Tides.
 He had a 5.57 ERA with 23 strikeouts.
 On August 2, 2021, Carroll was released by the Orioles.

 Miami Marlins

 On August 24, 2021, Carroll signed a minor league contract with the Miami Marlins.
 Carroll made 3 appearances for the Triple-A Jacksonville Jumbo Shrimp, posting a 6.00 ERA and 6 strikeouts.
 He became a free agent following the season.

 San Francisco Giants

 On February 10, 2022, Carroll signed a minor league contract with the San Francisco Giants.
-He was released on August 23, 2022.
+In 31 games for the Triple–A Sacramento River Cats, he struggled to a 7.62 ERA with 49 strikeouts across 39.0 innings of work.
+Carroll was released by the Giants organization on August 23.

+Carroll retired from professional baseball following the 2022 season and became an independent contractor.